-This course provides the student with the opportunity to develop the ability to use the French language as an instrument of personal and social communication.
+Prerequisite: Français Immersion 20 This course provides the student with the opportunity to develop the ability to use the French language as an instrument of personal and social communication.
 Students will improve and be assessed on their listening, reading, writing, and speaking skills through a study of French literature, grammar, and culture.
 The language of instruction is French.
 Entry for the Advanced Placement French Language & Culture program is grade 12.
 This is an exam challenge preparation course.
 Students who decide to register will meet outside of school hours with the AP French teacher.
 The AP exam is written in semester 2 of the grade 12 year.

-French 10
+Students are expected to use French as the language of communication with teachers and peers.

-This core French course further develops the required skills of listening, speaking, reading, and writing to enable students to understand and express themselves on a simple level.
+French 10 Prerequisite: French 90 or Administrative Permission This core French course further develops the required skills of listening, speaking, reading, and writing to enable students to understand and express themselves on a simple level.